memgraph/docs/docs/reference-guide/query-modules/overview.md

   <summary>Screenshot of Query Modules from Memgraph Lab</summary>
 <img src={require('../../data/memgraph_lab_query_modules.png').default} className={"imgBorder"}/>
 </details>

+Once you start Memgraph, it will attempt to load query modules from all *.so and *.py files from the default directories.
+MAGE modules are located at `/usr/lib/memgraph/query_modules` and custom modules developed via Memgraph Lab at `/var/lib/memgraph/internal_modules`.

 To learn more about query modules, take a look at the following guides: